seandstewart/bardly/pending/roman/coriolanus/11-player.md

 it was against our will.

 **COMINIUS**
-Ye re goodly things, you voices!
+Ye are goodly things, you voices! /

 **MENENIUS**
-You have made
+/ You have made
 Good work, you and your cry!
 Shall's to the Capitol?

 *Exeunt COMINIUS and MENENIUS*